biotite-dev/gecos/doc/theory.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For both score terms it is required that the input substitution matrix :math:`M` is converted into a triangular distance matrix :math:`D'`
+For both score terms it is required that the input substitution matrix :math:`M` is converted into a triangular distance matrix :math:`D'`:

 .. math:: D'_{ij} = (S_{ii} - S_{ij}) + (S_{jj} - S_{ji}) / 2